 An IT security audit is a comprehensive assessment of your company’s cybersecurity procedures.
 IT security audits will aid in the identification of vulnerabilities in your networks, your devices, and your applications.
 They entail checking for security flaws and conducting penetration testing to see how effectively your IT infrastructure can withstand different types of cyberattack.
 When carried out thoroughly, security audits aid in the developments of new security procedures and finding areas which need improvement.

-Why Does Your Business Need A Security Audit?
+Why Does Your Business Need A Cybersecurity Audit?

 An effective cybersecurity audit will flag potential vulnerabilities in your networks and hardware.
 It also helps show where your company meets essential security standards and where it fails to do so.
 An IT security audit is a vital step in developing a risk assessment for your cybersecurity and will help you choose which preventative measures to implement.